-Mulberry Reduces Weight, Blood Sugar and Bad Cholesterol
+Mulberry Improves Weight, Blood Sugar and Bad Cholesterol

 Mulberry (Morus alba) leaf and stem come with a long history of success in traditional medicines.